Moamen01/ADM-HW3/README.md

 index_utils.py: a python file that contains the functions used for creating indexes.

+main.ipynb: a Jupyter notebook explaines the strategies you adopted solving the homework and the Bonus point (visualization task).

 main.py: a python file that once executed build up the search engine.